MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/privacy-personal-data.md

 ### IT Admin contact information

-A tenant administrator can view, correct, and delete their personal data directly in the Admin Contact section of the Microsoft Managed Desktop Portal.
+A tenant administrator can view, correct, and delete their own personal data (such as their own contact information) directly in the Admin Contact section of the Microsoft Managed Desktop Portal.

 ### User-related personal data